 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At the fort, they were greeted by Gen. Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Field.
-He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
+He made sure that they had what they needed and received Thanksgiving Dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 Seventeen days after arriving in the Philippines, the Japanese attacked Clark Airfield.
 That morning, they had heard of the Japanese attack on Pearl Harbor.
 About 12:45 in the afternoon, just ten hours after the Pearl Harbor attack, the tank battalion was on guard duty around the main runway.
 The tankers watched as planes approached from the north.
 Men had enough time to count 54 planes in the formation.
 Many believed the planes were American.
 It was only when they saw what was described as “raindrops” and explosions on the runways that they knew the planes were Japanese.